Trump, chafing at oversight, takes aim at inspectors general | Times Leader

 WASHINGTON (AP) — Steve Linick irritated powerful Democrats and Republicans alike in his seven years as the independent watchdog investigating waste and mismanagement at the State Department.
 Still, he was stunned by a Friday night phone call saying President Donald Trump had fired him.

-Linick’s dismissal was part of a wave of firings or demotions by Trump that, even for a president with a “you’re fired” catchphrase, has been notably brazen for their appearance of retribution and vindictiveness.
-Trump’s moves, coming with Washington consumed by the coronavirus, have upended the longstanding, bipartisan support for officials tasked with ensuring the integrity of government agencies — and roiled a watchdog community whose work presidents may not always like but learn to tolerate.
+Linick’s dismissal was by Trump that, even for a president with a “you’re fired” catchphrase, has been notably brazen for their appearance of retribution and vindictiveness.
+Trump’s moves, coming with Washington consumed by , have upended the longstanding bipartisan support for officials tasked with ensuring the integrity of government agencies — and roiled a watchdog community whose work presidents may not always like but learn to tolerate.

 “There’s a tension between what his instincts are, which is to brook no criticism whatsoever, and what the inspector general’s job is as defined by statute, which is to do independent audits and investigations,” said former Justice Department inspector general Michael Bromwich.

-Trump’s actions, done with minimal explanation, have triggered congressional demands for answers, with House investigators scheduled to interview Linick on Wednesday.
-Adding to the alarm is that they’ve resulted in promotions for people with dubious qualifications and, in some cases, apparent conflicts.
+Trump’s actions, done , have triggered congressional demands for answers, with House investigators scheduled to interview Linick on Wednesday.
+Linick plans to tell them that he has “served without regard to politics” in his nearly three-decade career in public service and has always been committed to independent oversight, according to opening remarks obtained by The Associated Press.

 Trump has made clear at least some of the moves were personal.

-He said he fired the intelligence community watchdog, Michael Atkinson, in April because he had alerted Congress to the whistleblower report on Ukraine that Democrats used for his impeachment.
+He said he fired the intelligence community watchdog, Michael Atkinson, in April because he had alerted Congress to that Democrats used for .
 He raged that Atkinson was insufficiently loyal and part of the “Deep State” that has opposed his presidency from the beginning, according to three current or former administration officials.
-Trump had wanted to fire Atkinson weeks earlier, only to be talked out of it by his advisers, the officials said.
+Trump had wanted to fire Atkinson weeks earlier, only to be talked out of it by his advisers, they said.

 In between, Trump selected a replacement for Christi Grimm of Health and Human Services after she issued a report that the president openly scorned.
 He demoted Glenn Fine as acting Defense Department watchdog, stripping him of oversight of the $2 trillion coronavirus relief effort.
 Democrats have raised questions about whether a Transportation Department acting inspector general who was removed was replaced for political reasons, too.